Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Rydberg Physics

 \section{Rydberg Physics}

-This section introduces basic Rydberg physics to identify what drift and control Hamiltonians as in Eq.~\eqref{eq:hamiltoniaoc} can look like on a Rydberg atom qubit system.
-This will also yield candidates for the control operators $Q_l$ as in Eq.~\eqref{eq:controlhamiltonian2}.
+This section introduces basic Rydberg physics to identify what drift and control Hamiltonians as in Eq.~\eqref{eq:hamiltoniaoc} can look like on a Rydberg atom quantum computing system.
+This will also yield candidates for the control operators $Q_l$, as in Eq.~\eqref{eq:controlhamiltonian4}.

-The following analysis focuses on a ground-Rydberg qubit system \cite{overview1}.
-Because the qubits never leave the $\calH^m$ manifold, only these states are taken into account (assuming that the system evolution time $T$ is well below the lifetime of the states $\approx 1$s).
+The following analysis focuses on a ground-Rydberg qubit system \cite{overview1} (or Rydberg-Rydberg in the case of dipole-dipole interactions).
+Because the qubits never leave the $\calH^m$ manifold, only these states are taken into account (assuming that the system evolution time $T$ is well below the lifetime of the states).